boydx/geosalad/PITCHME.md

 #HSLIDE
 ## Development in ArcGIS Pro
 * Jupyter Notebook
-* Run cells of code rather than the entire scripte
+* Run cells of code rather than the entire script
 * Download as Python (.py) file